apanx/RA2_AI/README.md

 Fires two independent triggers with own zone and ReloadTime for each

 ##ElectricHammer
-"Swings a hammer on a spin motor back and forth."
+Swings a hammer on a spin motor back and forth.
 Use variable 'NoChassisTime' in Bindings.py to set the amount of time in half-seconds the AI will wait to find the chassis before giving up and firing, when there are components in the smart zone.
 Use variable 'StartAngle' to set the angle the hammer will revert to when not in use.
 For best results, this should be a multiple of pi/2.
 Use variable 'SwingTime' to tell the AI how long in ticks it should take to retract the hammer.
 A tick is 1/8 second.

 ##Export, apanx
-Requires modification of __init__.py to get BotName Saves file with all bot components for current bot.
+Requires modification of __init__.py to get BotName
+Saves file with all bot components for current bot.

 ##FBS, apanx
 An AI specially made for SnS that you want to go for the opponent while spinning.
-(Not to be confused with FBS_1 or FBS_2, that aren't as good as this anyways :P)
 Actually will move towards the opponent by spinning in small circles while advancing (for the math geeks out there, the path it will follow is an epicycloid)
 Wire your bot normally, and then use the binding entries to customize your FBS.
 Spinspeed and Direction are the most important.
 'spinspeed' defines how your bot will balance rotational speed and translation speed.
 A low spinspeed will make it faster but it will spin on itself slower, and it will make wider circles while advancing.
 A high spinspeed will make it slower but it will spin faster (=> more damage and knockback in most cases), and will move regularly.
 'direction' will define the direction of your bot's spinning (1 is positive axis, -1 is negative axis on your LeftRight control)
 It will change direction when inverted however - if you want to avoid that (notably if yu have an unidirectional weapon that works better when spinning one way), use FBSInvertDir.py.

 ###FBSInvertDir